How do I apply to Da Vinci Schools? What is the timeline for the application process?

 At the meetings, you will learn about our programs in depth.
 The programs we offer are unique, and enrollment will require a commitment from students and their families.
 We want to be sure you are aware of who we are, what we do, and what your responsibilities will be should your child attend one of our charter schools.

-3. Submit the K-12 Enrollment Application on or before the Priority Application Deadline.
-Earlier submissions are appreciated.
-If the number of applications received does not exceed the number of spaces available in either school, all students who submitted complete forms will be enrolled.
-If the number of forms does exceed the number of spaces available in either school, there will be an admissions lottery.
+3. Submit the K-12 Online Admissions Application on or before the Priority Application Deadline.
+If the number of applications received does not exceed the number of spaces available, all students who submitted complete applications will be enrolled.
+If the number of applications does exceed the number of spaces available in each school, there will be an admissions lottery.
+Since our inception, we have always held a lottery.
+There is no advantage to applying early; as long as you apply before the priority application deadline, your application will be entered into the lotteries.

 What is an enrollment lottery?